wjang96/wjang96.github.io/_posts/2023-09-28-With an input address, what is your actual Planning Area & Region classified by URA Singapore?.markdown

 Example source file:
 ![DF_wideformat]({{ '/assets/geocoding_2.png' | relative_url }})

-## 2. From [datagovsg][datagovsg], URA updates the masterplan every few years and we will be able to get the most recent updated GeoJSON file of the Singapore planning area.
+## 2. From [datagovsg][datagovsg], URA updates the masterplan every few years and we will be able to get the most recent updated KML file of the Singapore planning area.
+Convert the KML file to GeoJSON file using this [link][mapshapper]

 ## 3. Using tha above URA GeoJSON file, get the Region, Planning Area & Subzone with GeoPandas
 ```python